 In 2011 Harper Library became a member of the Texas State Library System allowing our patrons to have access to Inter Library Loans and the TexShare databases for research.
 Now our patrons can also download digital media (eBooks and audio-books) through our Overdrive account.

 Without the grant support from several foundations the library staff would not have been able to grow so successfully.
 Support also has been very generous from our area land owners and residents.
 Gillespie Co. now provides some annual funds for operations.
 Many fund raising events have been held including Music Fests, two home tours, Double B Fireworks Jamborees, Attic Sales, Saturday in the Park, raffles, and many, many book sales.
 The Harper Library Resale shop was opened in May 2008.
-Their profits are a wonderful source of income needed to help fund our operating expenses.
+Their profits are a wonderful and largest source of income needed to help fund our operating expenses.